zyzhang1130/Reinforcement-Learning-AI2THOR/README.md

 # Reinforcement-Learning-AI2THOR
-part of the work done for hide-and-seek task in AI2THOR environment
+part of the work done for hide-and-seek task in AI2THOR environment with Rainbow